TUCchkul/TUCchkul/README.md

-- 👋 Hi, I’m @ Kulakirti Chakma, Studying MSc in Automotive Software Engineering and My master theis in "Using Time-Series Databases as Storage Backend for Heterogeneous Test Drive Data"
+- 👋 Hi, I’m  Kulakirti Chakma, Studying MSc in Automotive Software Engineering and My master thesis on "Using Time-Series Databases as Storage Backend for Heterogeneous Test Drive Data"
 - 👀 I’m interested in Big Data, Machine Learning.
 - 🌱 I’m currently learning Hadoop, Hive, HBase, SQL, Cassandra, MongoDB, PySpark, Airflow and AWS.
 - 💞️ I’m looking to collaborate on any data engineering project.